For more detailed information, please change to the German version of this website.

 Germany

-For foreign bank transfers:
+For international transfers:

 Entrance examinations